chande-dhanush/prompting-course/README.md

 - Basic prompt structures: instructions, context, output formatting.

 **Sample Questions:**
-- **Basic**: What is a "prompt" in the context of AI and n8n?
+- **Basic:** What is a "prompt" in the context of AI and n8n?
-- **Basic**: Give an example of a prompt that clearly instructs an AI to summarize a blog post.
+- **Basic:** Give an example of a prompt that clearly instructs an AI to summarize a blog post.

 ---

-## MODULE 2: Foundations of Prompt Crafting
+## 🛠 MODULE 2: Foundations of Prompt Crafting
 **Objectives:**
 - Practice creating, refining, and testing simple prompts for AI tasks.